Chronicity and the Lateral Ankle Sprain

 Next check the lateral side of the foot for the base of the fifth metatarsal.
 Pain over the tuberosity could be implicated in ankle inversion sprains and fracture.
 The ankle is weakest on the lateral side because the anatomy is less robust.
 The problem we face is when a patient says I have weak ankles.
 What does this mean and what should we do?
 In all probability patients mean they keep going over on the ankle.
 We must undertake a basic examination first and then consider a stress test if pain and walking is affected adversely.

-Lateral stress tests must be accompanied by rotational and antero-posterior (Drawer) shift tests.
-If the patient is suffering pain however or has oedema this is going to be difficult.
+Lateral stress tests must be accompanied by rotational and anteroposterior (Drawer) shift tests.
+If the patient is suffering pain, however, or has oedema, this is going to be difficult.
 Two choices exist.
-Carry out an ultrasound or MRI to check for ligament integrity, or undertake an examination under anaesthetic.
-For the purposes of conservative care, meaning non surgery, and non-injection therapy, a healthy suspicion may suffice that problems are not improving.
-However if the Ottawa Rules are used, then a baseline x-ray is essential.
+Carry out an ultrasound or MRI to check for ligament integrity or undertake an examination under anaesthetic.
+For conservative care, meaning non-surgery, and non-injection therapy, a healthy suspicion may suffice that problems are not improving.
+However, if the Ottawa Rules are used, a baseline x-ray is essential.

 Stress Testing

-At least two views should be ordered AP, LATERAL & MEDIAL OBLIQUE, but ideally stressed.
-X-rays are notorious for being unreliable and using unprotected hands is not permitted under Health & Safety IRMER.
+At least two views should be ordered: AP, LATERAL & MEDIAL OBLIQUE, but ideally stressed.
+X-rays are notorious for being unreliable, and using unprotected hands is not permitted under Health & Safety IRMER.
 This means clinical stress testing is unpredictable.
-‘Guarding’ is the biggest problem with joint examination and you will see this in any joint after injury and in coalitions, described below.
+‘Guarding’ is the biggest problem with joint examination, and you will see this in any joint after injury and in coalitions, as described below.
 Tendons go into spasm to protect anatomy.
 To overcome guarding, anaesthesia can be used as a common peroneal block or general anaesthetic.
 The TELOS system has been available in North America for many years.
-Injury carries all the hallmarks of the inflammatory response which includes bleeding or haemarthrosis.
-Additionally the Telos system is nicely illustrated in Radiologykey.com and worthwhile reviewing.
+Injury carries all the hallmarks of the inflammatory response, which includes bleeding or haemarthrosis.
+Additionally, the Telos system is nicely illustrated in Radiologykey.com and is worthwhile to review.

-Ankle sprain assessment is important because – the main components of the ankle lie behind their tendons and ligaments, each or together can be involved in damage.
-The antero-talo-fibular ligament is easily damaged (66%) and is involved in rotational forces.
-The calcaneo-fibula ligament additionally is involved in tears and ruptures (21%).
-The posterior talo-fibular ligament less so.
-The important superficial peroneal retinaculum however may be involved where this passes from the fibular malleolus to the calcaneus.
+Ankle sprain assessment is essential because – the main components of the ankle lie behind its tendons and ligaments, and each or together can be involved in the damage.
+The anterior-talofibular ligament is easily damaged (66%) and is involved in rotational forces.
+The calcaneal-fibula ligament is additionally involved in tears and ruptures (21%).
+The posterior talofibular ligament is less so.
+The important superficial peroneal retinaculum, however, may be involved where this passes from the fibular malleolus to the calcaneus.
 Clinical examination alone can only hint approximately as to the exact tissue involved.

 Peroneal tendons

 Ligaments shown in the figure (in green) can be stretched with microtears and may recover with simple first aid.
-However continuous damage can create an incomplete tear.
+However, continuous damage can result in an incomplete tear.
 As with the knee and the anterior cruciate ligament, the ankle can be precariously positioned so that further damage and instability will continue.
 While we can focus on the ligaments, the peroneal tendons – peroneus longus and brevis are often both involved.
 The closeness of PB to the fibular groove means that trauma from inflammation can cause scaring and tethering.
 Tethering reduces the play in the tendon.
-Unable to overcome friction in its synovial sheath the tendon can tear.
+Unable to overcome friction in its synovial sheath, the tendon can tear.
 These tears may be complete or arise as split tears along the tendon length.
 The overlying superficial peroneal retinaculum can pull away from the periosteum in lateral ankle sprains.
-The PB can then subluxate causing a clicking with pain.
+The PB can then subluxate, causing pain when clicking.
 Place a finger over these locations while moving the ankle through frontal and sagittal plane movement to identify the problems.

 Other forms of lateral ankle pain